glitch-soc/docs/features/themes/index.md

 The names of the files inside the skin folder should match the pack that they are meant to replace.
 For example, if I have styling that I want to show on the web app but *not* on static pages, I should specify it in `app/javascript/skins/FLAVOUR-NAME/SKIN-NAME/home.scss`.

-The `glitch` and `vanilla` frontends only use the `common` pack for styling, but you are welcome to add additional styles to other packs if you wish.
+The `glitch` and `vanilla` flavours only use the `common` pack for styling, but you are welcome to add additional styles to other packs if you wish.

 ###  Flavours